find a tool to convert mediawiki to pdf

 I'll try now javalatex and deplate ( http://deplate.sourceforge.net/ )

-#12 Updated by alarrosa almost 7 years ago
+#12 Updated by alarrosa about 7 years ago

 The latex output of deplate gave errors when compiling it to a pdf, but after some manual tweaking adding the following lines to the header,